kkoltun/dev_notes/jvm/build_jvm.md

 2. Native methods:
    1. Add a new JNI method to the JVM -> use it in the actual Java code.
 3. Implement an algorithm in Java and C++ and compare the performance.

+#### Class definition process

+1. Check how class is defined and put into the memory.
+2. Check what is the class header internally and why it weights 12 bytes.